selfsame/fen2/JOURNAL.md

 I could hard code a `app_focused` function between lua processes.. not what I want.

-I could set up some sort of inter-process message passing.. would payload have to passed through rust?
+I could set up some sort of inter-process message passing.. would payload have to be passed through rust?
+Something like `(send_message pid payload)` and leave it up to user system space to decide if apps should get information about each other.

+well I implemented a simple _send_message with a String payload, but getting an "attempted to leave type `&mut hlua::Lua<'_>` uninitialized, which is invalid" error when it's called.
+To me it looks like the exact as how I do _update_process so no clue why it's breaking.
+Ah it has something to do with the String I'm trying to pass into `&self.lua.execute::<()>()`

 when you save a file the main app.fnl doesn't rerun, but during developing for fen2 i feel it should

+# 3-6-2025